-Below is the birth chart of the late, great John Lennon, composer of such timeless gems as Lucy in the Sky with Diamonds, Strawberry Fields Forever, I Am The Walrus or – from his solo work – Happy Xmas (War is Over), and Imagine (with its utopian ideals about everyone ‘living life in peace’).
+Below is the birth chart of the late, great John Lennon, composer of such timeless gems as Lucy in the Sky with Diamonds, Strawberry Fields Forever, I Am The Walrus or – from his solo work – Happy Xmas (War is Over), # 9 Dream and Imagine (with its ideals about everyone ‘living life in peace’).
 His mild protest songs have much to do with the fact that he was an idealistic, peace-loving sun Libran, always looking for that imagined Utopian future.
-He was also very politically motivated, which is what we should expect with the moon in politically-minded Aquarius.
+He was also very politically motivated, which is what we should expect with the moon in socially-minded Aquarius.
 Here it is then:

 John Lennon was born October 9, 1940, at 6.30 p.m, giving him Aries rising, and the moon in Aquarius.
 Any astrologer – if they didn’t know this was John Lennon’s chart – would already have this individual down as a hot-head, egomaniac Aries ascendant, who nevertheless can barely function without the support of a group or a close partner (moon in Aquarius/sun Libra).
 Aquarius, of course, thrives best in peer groups and, with the moon there, a need was fulfilled when the Beatles came along.
 Certainly, he was no loner.
 But having this configuration created an interesting conflict – it wasn’t enough just to enjoy others’ company when around his social group, he also had to be the leader!
 The me-first Aries ascendant gave him a powerful individualist streak and the need to ‘stand out’ – he needed to have his own way, essentially.
 But with the sun in Libra, John Lennon’s life-lesson was about relating on a one-to-one basis, about give and take, harmony, balance and equality.
 And so Lennon had to balance this compromising Libran trait with the ‘me first’ selfishness of Aries!
 Perhaps not an easy dichotomy to handle.